netgvarun2012/AirlineUseCase/assessment.md

 Other than that, after building the recommender, we would definitely want to know how good recommender is?

 Some of the approaches could be:
-- Accuracy of their predictions : MAE, MSE,RMSE, Precision@K, Recall@K, ROC-AUC curve etc.
+- Accuracy of their predictions : Computing MAE(Mean Absolute Error), MSE (Mean Squared Error),RMSE (Root Mean Squared Error), Precision@K, Recall@K, ROC-AUC curve etc.

 - Usefulness of recommendations:
   - Correctness
   - Non-Obviousness